Ultimate Guide to Creating Perfect Robots.txt Files with a Generator

 - Allowed (explicitly permitted despite other blocks)

-- Add Sitemap Information: Include the URL to your XML sitemap to help search engines discover your content efficiently.
+Add Sitemap Information: Include your XML sitemap URL to help search engines discover content efficiently.

-- Preview Your Results: Review the generated robots.txt code to ensure it matches your intentions.
+Preview Your Results: Review the generated robots.txt code to ensure it matches intentions.

-- Copy or Download: Copy the generated code or download it as a text file.
+Copy or Download: Copy the generated code or download as a text file.

-- Upload to Your Server: Place the robots.txt file in the root directory of your website (e.g., www.yourdomain.com/robots.txt).
+Upload to Your Server: Place the robots.txt file in your website's root directory (e.g., www.yourdomain.com/robots.txt).

 Common Scenarios and Settings